lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

 	workspace/.metadata/.log

-If there are any exceptions related to org.eclipse.cdt.cross.arm.* classes, please post the bugs to Sourceforge support forums.
+If there are any exceptions related to org.eclipse.cdt.cross.arm.* classes, please post the bugs to SourceForge support forums.

 Any comments/suggestions will be highly appreciated.